hypo69/hypo/pytest/gemini - set 2/en/src/utils/file.md

 2.  **Clear Test Names:** Test function names clearly indicate the input and expected outcome (e.g., `test_save_text_file_valid_string`).

-3.  **Comprehensive Test Cases:**  The provided example now demonstrates valid string, list, and dictionary input for `save_text_file`.
+3.  **Comprehensive Test Cases:**  The provided example now demonStartes valid string, list, and dictionary input for `save_text_file`.
 It also includes a test for reading a file and a test for a non-existent file, which covers a critical edge case.

 4. **File Creation:** The tests now create the necessary temporary files and directories to allow proper testing.